Arachni/arachni/README.md

     exits and be presented with the usual `cmd` prompt.
 This can be deceiving as the scan cleanup will continue.
 Please wait until the usual end-of-scan statistics are printed.
-* You may see notice the sitemap including URLs in the form of `http://127.0.0.1:<port>/`, this has to do with browser communications and is being investigated.
+* You may notice the sitemap including URLs in the form of `http://127.0.0.1:<port>/session/`, which do not correspond with the targetted web application, this has to do with browser communications and is being investigated.

 # Arachni - Web Application Security Scanner Framework